benjamin-hodgson/GoogleDomains.Ddns.Client/README.md

 `GoogleDomains.Ddns.Client`
 ===========================

+**Deprecated**: I don't use this any more.
+I no longer need DDNS and Google Domains is down the toilet anyway.

 This is a Windows client for Google Domains's Dynamic DNS feature.
 I wrote it for my own use.
 It runs as a Windows service.

 Installation